15 Lobster Rolls in Westchester for Serious Summer Flavor

 46 Westerly Rd, Ossining; 914.923.6466

-This lobster roll is as classic as they get: Chunks of claw meat slathered in tarragon aioli and served on a toasted and buttered New England-style hot dog bun, accompanied by a side of French fries and coleslaw.
+This lobster roll is as classic as they get: Chunks of claw meat slathered in tarragon aioli and served on a toasted and grilled New England-style hot dog bun, accompanied by a brandy and butter sauce.
 Come to The Boathouse for live music and a scenic view of the Hudson River, then stay for the lobster rolls.

 View this post on Instagram